-Be sure to copy both the URL and Key values into your WPForms settings.
+On the next screen, copy both the URL and Key values into your WPForms settings.

 Event Tracking Account ID and Key

-If you’d like to use Event Tracking, you’ll need to copy a couple of values from your ActiveCampaign account.
+Using Event Tracking is completely optional.
+However, if you’d like to use Event Tracking, you’ll need to copy a couple of values from your ActiveCampaign account.

 Next, you’ll need to click the Event Tracking API link.